 What else can you do?

-- Our No Idling Toolkit—on how to set up no-idle zones—is a great way to reduce CO2 and a perfect classroom project.
+- Our Thermostat Challenge Community Action Toolkit is a great way to reduce CO2 and a perfect classroom project.

-- Our SOS!
-(Save Our Sea Ice) campaign features challenges, like our Phantom Power Hunt, that you can do with your classroom and family.
+- Our Save Our Sea Ice Campaign features challenges that you can do with your classroom and family.

-- Sign up for our Project Polar Bear Contest this fall, a CO2-reduction effort open to ages 11-18.
+- Our Project Polar Bear Contest is a CO2-reduction effort open to ages 11-18.
+Registration takes place in the fall.
 You can compete in small or classroom-size groups.

 Another way to help is by fundraising to support our conservation efforts.
 Many classrooms raise money to adopt a polar bear or make a donation.
 Here are some suggestions that combine fundraising with conservation actions: